 British mezzo-soprano Amy Lyddon studied with Rosa Mannion at the Royal College of Music as an RCM Award Holder and H R Taylor Trust Scholar.
 A former chorister of Bath Abbey and pupil of the Junior Royal Academy of Music, she graduated with first-class honours in Linguistics with French and Spanish from Trinity College, Cambridge.

-In demand as an oratorio soloist, Amy has performed at Cadogan Hall, St John's Smith Square, Snape Maltings, St Martin-in-the-Fields, Palau de la Música Valencia, and Auditorio Kursaal San Sebastián, with orchestras including the Academy of Ancient Music, Florilegium, Oxford Philharmonic, and London Mozart Players.
-She features on the critically acclaimed recording of Monteverdi's Vespro della Beata Vergine by the Dunedin Consort, with whom she has performed at the Wigmore Hall.
+In demand as an oratorio soloist, Amy has performed at Wigmore Hall, Cadogan Hall, St John's Smith Square, Snape Maltings, St Martin-in-the-Fields, Palau de la Música Valencia, and Auditorio Kursaal San Sebastián, with orchestras including the Academy of Ancient Music, Dunedin Consort, Florilegium, Oxford Philharmonic, and London Mozart Players.
+She features on the critically acclaimed recording of Monteverdi's Vespro della Beata Vergine with the Dunedin Consort.

-Previous opera roles include Pastuchyna/Jenufa for Grange Park Opera in their inaugural season at West Horsley Place, Nancy/Albert Herring at Opera Holland Park and on UK tour for Shadwell Opera, Dorabella/Così fan tutte for Devon Opera at Dartington Hall, Nicklausse (cover)/The Tales of Hoffmann for English Touring Opera, Gertrud/Hänsel und Gretel and Mrs Herring/Albert Herring for the Royal College of Music International Opera School, Cherubino/Le nozze di Figaro, Hermia/A Midsummer Night's Dream, and Angelo Custode/Rappresentatione di anima et di corpo.
-She has performed in public masterclasses with Sarah Connolly, Simon Keenlyside and Patricia Bardon.
-Amy is an Opera Prelude Young Artist.
+Previous opera roles include Pastuchyna/Jenufa for Grange Park Opera, Nancy/Albert Herring at Opera Holland Park and on UK tour for Shadwell Opera, Dorabella/Così fan tutte for Devon Opera at Dartington Hall, Nicklausse (cover)/The Tales of Hoffmann for English Touring Opera, Gertrud/Hänsel und Gretel and Mrs Herring/Albert Herring for the Royal College of Music International Opera School, Cherubino/Le nozze di Figaro, Hermia/A Midsummer Night's Dream, and Angelo Custode/Rappresentatione di anima et di corpo.
+Amy has performed in public masterclasses with Sarah Connolly, Simon Keenlyside and Patricia Bardon.
+She is an Opera Prelude Young Artist.

 Amy is very grateful for previous support from The Kathleen Trust, Opera Prelude, The H R Taylor Trust, The Mario Lanza Educational Foundation, and The Josephine Baker Trust.